US Treasury Secretary Yellen Kicks Off Africa Tour in Senegal

-As the first female U.S. treasury secretary, Yellen got a warm round of applause from the businesswomen at Friday’s meeting.
+As the first female U.S. treasury secretary, Yellen got a warm round of applause from the businesswomen at the meeting.

 In a speech following the visit, Yellen emphasized America’s intention to expand trade and investment in Africa.